• Skip to primary navigation

 Instructions

-1. Flick oven onto 170 degrees bake and line a cupcake tray with 12 cupcake case.
+1. Preheat the oven to 170°C bake and line a cupcake tray with 12 cupcake cases.
+Set aside.

-2. In a medium sized saucepan, measure the beer and butter and stir on a low heat until melted and combined - Do not boil.
+2. In a medium sized saucepan, add in the beer and first measure of butter.
+Stir on a low heat until melted and combined.
+Do not boil.

-3. Removing pot from the heat, whisk in the cocoa and sugar until dissolved.
+3. Remove the saucepan from the heat, then whisk in the cocoa powder and sugar until dissolved.
 Allow to cool slightly.

-4. Using a free-standing mixer, add the egg, sour cream and vanilla and beat until combined.
+4. Using a free-standing mixer or hand-held beater, beat together the egg, sour cream and vanilla in a separate bowl until combined.

-7. Transfer mixture in to a small jug and pour into prepared cupcake cases, about ⅔ full.
+6. Transfer mixture to a small jug and pour into prepared cupcake cases, filling to about ⅔ full.

-8. Bake for around 16-20 minutes or until toothpick comes out clean or cupcake springs back when touched.
+7. Bake for around 16-20 minutes or until a toothpick comes out clean and cupcakes spring back when touched.
 Remove from the oven and allow to cool.

-9. For the frosting, add the butter and cream cheese to the bowl of a free standing mixer and beat for about 2-3 minutes until well combined.
+8. For the buttercream, add the butter and cream cheese to the bowl of a free-standing mixer or using a hand-held beater, and beat for about 2-3 minutes until well combined.

-10. Add icing sugar in two stages, beating for another 3 minutes between each.
+9. Add the icing sugar in two stages, beating for another 3 minutes between each addition.
+If the buttercream is still quite firm, beat in small amounts of milk until desired consistency is reached.

 Other Posts you may like